pkardas/notes/books/speech-and-language-processing.md

 - semi-supervised machine learning (bootstrapping and via distant supervision) - bootstrapping proceeds by taking the entities in the seed pair and then finding sentences that contain both entities.
 - unsupervised

+For unsupervised and semi-supervised approaches it is possible to calculate estimated metrics (like estimated precision).

 Knowledge graphs - dataset of structured relational knowledge.

-Event extraction - finding events in which these entities participate.
+Event extraction - task of identification mentions of events in texts.
+In English most events correspond to to verbs and most verbs introduce events (United Airlines SAID, prices INCREASED, ...).
+Some nouns phrases can also denote events (the increase, the move, ...).

+With extracted events and extracted temporal expressions, events from text can be put on a timeline.
+Determining ordering can be viewed as a binary relation detection and classification task.

 Event coreference - is needed to figure out which event mentions in a text refer to the same event.

-Temporal expressions are used to determine when the events in a text happened.
+Extracting time - temporal expressions are used to determine when the events in a text happened.
 Dates in text need to be normalised.

+- relative: yesterday, next semester
+- absolute: date
+- durations

+Temporal expressions task consists of finding the start end end of all the text spans that correspond to such temporal expressions.
+Such task can use rule-based approach.

+Temporal Normalisation - process of mapping a temporal expressions to either a specific point in time or to a duration.

 Template filling - the task of describing stereotypical or recurring events.